Cat People (1982 film): Home media

 2002 on the film's 20th Anniversary.

-Shout!
-Factory's division Scream Factory released the film in January 2014 on Blu-ray, when they announced on their Facebook page that they were releasing films from the 1980s in early 2014.
+In January 2014, Scream Factory released the film in a collector's edition package featuring both Blu-ray and DVD editions.
+On August 30, 2022, Scream Factory issued the film again in 4K UHD Blu-ray format.
+In their review of the 4K UHD Blu-ray, Chuck Bowen and Jake Cole of Slant Magazine praised it as a significant upgrade from the prior release, writing that the 2014 Blu-ray "suffered from extensive digital noise reduction that left many images flattened and waxy, but their UHD comes from a new 4K scan that more accurately captures the film’s earthen tones."

 Reception

-On Rotten Tomatoes, the film has an approval rating of 63% based on reviews from 56 critics, with a weighted average of 6.1/10.
-Its consensus reads: "Paul Schrader's kinky reimagining of Cat People may prove too grisly and lurid for some audiences, but its provocative style and Nastassja Kinski's hypnotic performance should please viewers who like a little gasoline with their fire".
-On Metacritic, the film has a score of 62% based on reviews from 16 critics, indicating "generally favorable reviews".
+Box office

+Cat People opened in 600 cinemas in the United States, and grossed $1,617,636 during its opening weekend, opening at number 10 at the box office.
+It earned an additional $1,502,216 during its second weekend, and $846,603 during its third weekend.
+It remained in distribution for 39 weeks, and concluded its theatrical run with a $7 million domestic gross.
+It earned an additional $14 million in international markets, making for a worldwide gross of $21 million.

+Critical response

-Roger Ebert of the Chicago Sun-Times gave the film a three and a half out of four star rating: "Cat People is a good movie in an old tradition, a fantasy-horror film that takes itself just seriously enough to work, has just enough fun to be entertaining, contains elements of intrinsic fascination in its magnificent black leopards, and ends in one way just when we were afraid it was going to end in another".
+Roger Ebert of the Chicago Sun-Times rated the film a three and a half out of four stars, stating: "Cat People is a good movie in an old tradition, a fantasy-horror film that takes itself just seriously enough to work, has just enough fun to be entertaining, contains elements of intrinsic fascination in its magnificent black leopards, and ends in one way just when we were afraid it was going to end in another".

 Variety also gave the film a positive rating by praising Nastassja Kinski's performance: "Kinski was essential to the film as conceived, and she's endlessly watchable".
 Leonard Maltin awarded the film a mixed two out of a possible four stars, calling it "sexy, bloody, technically well crafted, but uneven and ultimately unsatisfying".

-However, Nastassja Kinski stated, when being interviewed by her friend and actress Jodie Foster, in Film Comment that she disliked the film, describing it as "slick" and "manipulative".
+However, Kinski stated, when being interviewed by her friend and actress Jodie Foster in Film Comment, that she disliked the film, describing it as "slick" and "manipulative".
 This surprised Foster, who asserted she thoroughly enjoyed the film.

-Christopher John reviewed Cat People in Ares Magazine #13 and commented that "Cat People is distinguished as one of the year's top science fantasies for several reasons: aside from its superior camera work, tight story line and the rest, the movie told a story that mainstream filmmakers shy away from – a sexual story".
+Christopher John of Ares magazine commented that "Cat People is distinguished as one of the year's top science fantasies for several reasons: aside from its superior camera work, tight story line and the rest, the movie told a story that mainstream filmmakers shy away from – a sexual story".

-Awards and nominations

-The film was nominated for three prestigious awards: